cilium/cilium/Documentation/index.rst

   setup on your laptop.
 Intended as an easy way to get your hands dirty applying Cilium security policies between containers.

-* :ref:`arch_guide`: Describes the components of the Cilium architecture, and the different models for deploying Cilium.
+* :ref:`concepts`: Describes the components of Cilium, and the different models for deploying Cilium.
 Provides the high-level understanding required to run a full Cilium deployment and understand its behavior.

+* :ref:`arch_guide`: Describes the components of the Cilium architecture and how these components integrate with existing architectures, such as Kubernetes.

 * :ref:`install_guide` :  Details instructions for installing, configuring, and
   troubleshooting Cilium in different deployment modes.